SEGVeenstra/conditioned/README.md

 ### More complex use-cases

 When you want to add a specific child based on a condition but a simple true/false check will not suffice, you can avoid the `if`, `else if` and `else` drama by using the `Condition` Widget.
-`Condition` will embed the Widget of the first `Expression` whos condition validates as `true`.
+`Condition` will embed the Widget of the first `Case` whos `expression` validates as `true`.

 #### Sample without `Condition`

 We cannot use `if .. else if .. else` directly in our layout code.
-We have to propagate it to a function (not recommend) or to a new Widget.
+We have to propagate it to a function (not recommended) or to a new Widget.

 ```dart
 Widget build(BuildContext context){